harnoors/ChatBox/README.md

 # Chat-App
-#Summary:-
+## Summary:
        (1) Implemented a chat application using Socket programming in C to communicate between two local machine terminals.
        (2) Developed using a UDP-based (IPv4) connection to achieve one-to-one Communication protocol.
        (3) Pthreads handles different processes simultaneously.
        (4)Major focus on memory management, used two single lists to store all the messages in one’s mailbox.

-#Requirements:
+## Requirements:

        (1) Linux or Mac terminal
        (2) Port Number of Both the local and remote machine (Could be decided by users) (3) Machine Name of both local and remote.

-##Running the Chat-App:
+## Running the Chat-App:

        (1) Run the make file in the terminal.
               Commands -